ibm-cloud-docs/app-configuration/ac-ts-ff-eval.md

 {: #ac-troubleshooting-two}
 {: troubleshoot}
 {: support}
-{:shortdesc}

-{: tsSymptoms}
 Feature flag is targeted with segment rules.
 Rule execution is not as expected.
+{: tsSymptoms}

+Targeting assigns flag or property values to segments by evaluating rules.
 {: tsCauses}
-Targeting assigns flag or property values to segments by evaluating rules.

 Targeting rules are executed in the order listed in the 'Edit targeting' view.
 If a segment appears in more than one rule, only the value defined by the last rule is assigned.

+Correct the order of evaluation by using the up- and down-arrows in the ‘Edit targeting’ view, or remove the segment causing the unexpected outcome from rules.
 {: tsResolve}
-Correct the order of evaluation by using the up- and down-arrows in the ‘Edit targeting’ view, or remove the segment causing the unexpected outcome from rules.